 Siskiyou County Code Section 10-6.1502(h)(1) requires that a short-term vacation rental be managed by a County resident or professional property management firm located in Siskiyou County and that such resident or firm be available on a twenty-four (24) hour basis.
-This requirement is itemized in Exhibit A-1 as Condition of Approval number 5 and made a part of this written staff report.
+This requirement is itemized as Condition of Approval number 6 in Exhibit A-1.